KPZ Equation from non-simple variations on open ASEP: Introduction

-Historically, the KPZ equation \eqref{eq:KPZ} was obtained through physical reasoning via the renormalization group to provide a universal model for the fluctuations of dynamical random interfaces; this was performed within \cite{KPZ}.
-From the perspective of physics and applied sciences, several examples of random interfaces of primary interest include paper-wetting, burning fronts, crack formation, and epidemics; precise examples include the ballistic deposition model, and the Eden model, and we refer to \cite{C11} for a more detailed discussion.

-Though the renormalization group methods employed within \cite{KPZ} are non-rigorous, within the work of Bertini-Giacomin in \cite{BG}, the authors rigorously prove that the fluctuations of the dynamical interface known as the solid-on-solid model exhibit the KPZ equation for its continuum limit.
-Inspired via this result with some duality of this interface with the interacting particle system known as the asymmetric simple exclusion process, abbreviated into ASEP for convenience, the KPZ equation has been rigorously established as the continuum model for fluctuations of interfaces associated to a handful of other interacting particle systems, which we discuss in more detail below.

-First, let us somewhat precisely introduce the aforementioned interacting particle system of ASEP as a continuous-time stochastic process. \begin{itemize} \item Consider any configuration of particles on the full-lattice $\Z$ subject to the constraint that each site admits at most one particle. \item The collection of particles in the configuration performs jointly independent simple random walks with the "weak" asymmetry; here, the adjective "weak" refers to an asymmetry that vanishes as the system becomes larger, namely with more particles and the speed of the simple random walks increasing. \item The simple random walk dynamics in the previous bullet point are subject to another exclusion principle, namely that particles attempting to jump to already-occupied sites are prohibited from executing the jump. \item The associated interface is defined in Definition \ref{definition:HFmCH}. \end{itemize}
+Historically, the KPZ equation \eqref{eq:KPZ} was obtained through physical reasoning via the renormalization group to provide a universal model for fluctuations of dynamical random interfaces; see \cite{KPZ}.
+In physics and applied sciences, several examples of random interfaces of interest include paper-wetting, burning fronts, crack formation, and epidemics; precise examples include the ballistic deposition model, and the Eden model.
+We refer to \cite{C11} for a more detailed discussion.
+Though the renormalization group methods employed in \cite{KPZ} are non-rigorous, in work of Bertini-Giacomin in \cite{BG}, the authors rigorously prove that the fluctuations of the dynamical interface known as the solid-on-solid model has the KPZ equation as its continuum limit.
+Inspired by this result and duality of this interface with the interacting particle system known as the asymmetric simple exclusion process (ASEP), the KPZ equation has been rigorously established as the continuum model for fluctuations of interfaces associated to a handful of other interacting particle systems, which we discuss in more detail below.
+First, let us somewhat precisely introduce ASEP as a continuous-time stochastic process. \begin{itemize}[leftmargin=*] \item Consider any configuration of particles on the full-lattice $\Z$ subject to the constraint that each site admits at most one particle. \item The collection of particles in the configuration performs jointly independent simple random walks with ``weak" asymmetry; here, ``weak" refers to an asymmetry that vanishes as the system becomes larger, namely with more particles and the speed of the simple random walks increasing. \item The simple random walk dynamics in the previous bullet point are subject to another exclusion principle, namely that particles attempting to jump to already-occupied sites are prohibited from executing the jump. \item The associated interface is defined in Definition \ref{definition:HFmCH}. \end{itemize}